Quartz/aml-gdoc-server/Readme.md

 ### On the first run

 The first time you start the server it will prompt you to provide it with Google API credentials.
 You will be given instructions on securing those.
-These credentials and subsiquent authorization tokens are saved in a hidden file at ~/.aml-gdoc-credentials as a json file
+These credentials and subsiquent authorization tokens are saved in a hidden file at `~/.aml-gdoc-credentials` in json format

 ### On subsiquent runs